Maine Heritage and Culture

 Maine’s cultural history is thousands of years old and millions of memories deep.
 Beginning with its first native peoples, Maine’s culture grew to include people and practices from Europe, Africa and Asia.
 Today, you can enjoy Maine collective heritage in museums, cultural centers and festivals statewide.

-The history of Maine’s Native peoples – collectively known as the Wabanaki – is explained by the Abbe Museum in Bar Harbor; the Hudson Museum; the Passamaquoddy Tribal Museum in Pleasant Point; and the Penobscot Nation Museum on Indian Island.
+The history of Maine’s Native peoples – collectively known as the Wabanaki – is explained by the Abbe Museum in Bar Harbor; the Hudson Museum at the University of Maine in Orono; the Passamaquoddy Tribal Museum in Pleasant Point; and the Penobscot Nation Museum on Indian Island.
 Native heritage is celebrated at the Native American Festival in Bar Harbor.
 The Maine Indian Basketmakers Alliance sponsors markets statewide, while the Abbe Museum organizes an Indian Market for Native artists nationwide.

 France once claimed much of Maine.
 The earliest French settlers, the Acadians, settled on Maine’s northern fringe in the 1700s.
 Their offspring gather each year in Madawaska for the Acadian Festival.
 Other French speakers emigrated here primarily from Quebec.
 Learn about their experience at the Dolard and Priscilla Gendron Franco Center in Lewiston.
 Additional Franco festivals include La Kermesse Franco-Americaine Festival in Biddeford and Le Festival De la Bastille in Augusta.